$0 Colorado Adoption Quick-Start Checklist

 Who Can Be Adopted as an Adult in Colorado

-Under Colorado law, any adult — meaning anyone 18 or older — can be adopted, provided both the adoptee and the adopting adult consent to the arrangement.
+Under Colorado law, an adult — meaning someone over 18 — can be adopted, and the adopted adult must consent to the arrangement.
 There is no upper age limit.
 A 60-year-old can adopt a 40-year-old.
 A 35-year-old can adopt a 28-year-old.
+The requirements, cost, and timing vary by case.

 Common Reasons Families Pursue Adult Adoption in Colorado

 Formalizing step-parent relationships.
 The most common scenario: a step-parent raised a child from a young age, but the adoption was never formally completed — perhaps because the non-custodial biological parent wouldn't consent, or because it simply wasn't pursued at the time.
-Once the child turns 18, that barrier disappears.
-The adult child and step-parent can now choose to formalize the relationship legally.
+Once the child is an adult, the parties can explore adult adoption, subject to the applicable consent and court requirements.

 Inheritance and estate planning.
-Colorado inheritance law treats legally adopted children the same as biological children.
-Adult adoption can ensure that a person raised informally by a family member — a grandparent, aunt, uncle, or close family friend — has inheritance rights that cannot be challenged.
+Colorado inheritance law gives legally adopted children inheritance rights as legal children.
+Adult adoption can establish inheritance rights for a person raised informally by a family member — a grandparent, aunt, uncle, or close family friend.
 This is particularly relevant when biological relatives of the adopting adult might contest an estate.

 Recognizing long-term guardian relationships.
 Individuals who were raised by foster parents, kinship caregivers, or informal guardians sometimes pursue adult adoption once they're old enough to consent, to create a permanent legal bond with the people who raised them.